DigitalChinaOpenSource/oadin/README_en.md

-# Byze (AIPC Open Gateway) Preview
+# Oadin (AIPC Open Gateway) Preview

 [中文](README.md) | English

-This is the preview version v0.2.0 of Byze.
+This is the preview version v0.2.0 of Oadin.
 More features and stability are continuously being improved.
 Please submit Issues for any defects found.

 The current version supports chat and embed services, with ollama supported at the lower level.
 More services such as text-to-image, audio-related, and other AI engines are under development in subsequent versions, so stay tuned.

-## Features of Byze
+## Features of Oadin

-Byze (AIPC Open Gateway) aims to decouple AI applications on AI PCs from the AI services they rely on.
+Oadin (AIPC Open Gateway) aims to decouple AI applications on AI PCs from the AI services they rely on.
 It is designed to provide developers with an extremely simple and easy-to-use infrastructure to install local AI services in their development environments and publish their AI applications without packaging their own AI stacks and models.